trifork/digital-health-code-night/README.md

 2. Next, start the tutorial in the SST start-up guide in order to get a simple application up and running in AWS.

-3. Implement a REST service that can get data from one of the open and free APIs for health care data, and choose which API you want to use.
+3. Look at the examples in the [SST examples page](https://sst.dev/examples/).
+Implement a REST service that can get data from one of the open and free APIs for health care data, and choose which API you want to use.

-4. Implement a front-end application in SST where you can show and display the health care data directly.
+4. Work on a front-end application in SST where you can show and display the health care data.
 You can choose to use time and energy on the design and the user experience of the app.

 5. Focus more on implementing the back-end service, that stores data in a simple database (again by using the SST framework).

-6. You can also choose to manipulate the health care data that you get from the REST API.

-7. Be sure to document your project, what is does and what it shows, and how to run it, in the README file of your personal Github repo.
+6. Be sure to document your project, what is does and what it shows, and how to run it, in the README file of your personal Github repo.